lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

          :end-before: marker-2
          :emphasize-lines: 5-10

 First, the ``workflow`` variable is assigned to an empty list.
-Every time we instruct SCons to build a target(s), we will ``extend`` this list and finally create an alias that matches the parent directory name for the workflow list of targets.
+Eventually, ``workflow`` will become a list of targets to build.
+Every time we instruct SCons to build a target(s), we will ``extend`` this list and finally create an alias that matches the parent directory name.
+The alias thus represents the list of targets specified in the ``SConscript`` file.

 The highlighted lines of code (starting with ``journal_file = f"{model}_geometry"``) instruct SCons on how to build the target, an Abaqus CAE file whose name is constructed using the